sagemath/sage/src/doc/en/developer/packaging.rst

 parts; see :ref:`section-spkg-src` and the ``giac`` package as an example.

-Prerequisites for New Standard Packages
+Prerequisites for new standard packages
 ---------------------------------------

 For a package to become part of Sage's standard distribution, it